 An emergency savings fund is NOT overdraft protection on your checking account.

-Also, an emergency fund is not for 3-6 months of expenses or what we call a big sink fund.
-Below, we will go more into detail about this.
+Also, an emergency fund is not for 3-6 months of expenses or what we call a big sink fund or rainy day fund.
+Below, we will go more into detail about these longer term savings.

 It is for a short term.
 One time expense.